What steps can you take to improve your credit score?

 Credit Counselling

 Your credit score is an indication of your creditworthiness.
-Potential lenders will look at your credit score to determine if you are a credit worthy applicant.
-They may use your credit score (and your credit rating) as a means of determining how much credit they can grant you.
+This means that potential lenders will look at your credit score to determine if you are a credit-worthy applicant.
+They may use your credit score (and your credit rating) as a means of deciding how much credit they can grant to you.

-According to Equifax and TransUnion, credit scores range from 300 to 900 points with a rating of 900 being the best score.
-As your credit report at the credit bureau is updated by your lenders based on your debt repayment, your credit score will change over time.
-The higher your credit score, the easier it may be to negotiate and obtain lower interest rates and additional credit from banks, credit unions, credit card companies, and other lenders.
+According to Equifax and TransUnion, credit scores range from 300 to 900 points, with a rating of 900 being the best score.
+Your credit report at the credit bureau will change over time as it is updated by lenders based on your debt repayment.
+If you have a high credit score, it may be easier to negotiate and obtain lower interest rates and additional credit from banks, credit unions, credit card companies, and other lenders.

 Close up of happy woman viewing credit-score on smartphone on street

-Equifax will report a bankruptcy on an individual’s credit file for a period of six years from the date of the bankrupt’s discharge and a consumer proposal for a period of three years from the date of full performance of the consumer proposal.
-In Ontario, TransUnion will report a bankruptcy for a period of seven years from the date of the bankrupt’s discharge and a consumer proposal for a period of three years from the date of full performance of the consumer proposal.
+Equifax will report a Bankruptcy on your credit file for a period of six years from the date of your discharge and will report a Consumer Proposal for a period of three years from the date of the full performance of the Consumer Proposal.

-To improve your creditor score and avoid your credit rating from being negatively affected, it’s important that you:
+To improve your creditor score and avoid a negative impact on your credit rating, it’s important to:

 1. Avoid missed bill payments